 Parish Life Team

 In an effort to strengthen the bonds of our parish family, the Parish Life team coordinates activities throughout the year.
 From the Pentecost Picnic to the Fall Festival and the Oyster Roast, fellowship opportunities allow us a relaxed social atmosphere in which to build a strong faith community.
 The Parish Life team seeks any able bodied individual who is interested in assisting in set up and clean up for parish life events as well as those with ideas and interest in helping to plan future events with this ministry.
-Contact Kelly Sewell or Karen Francis.
+Contact Kelly Sewell.

 Music, Eucharist and luncheons are offered on a quarterly basis for all seniors and their friends.
 Dr. Patrick Pope offers beautiful concerts, followed by Eucharist.
 Holly Williams and the cooking team delight guests with tasty and filling lunches.
 The fellowship is wonderful.
 Contact Holly Williams.

 The Tuesday Faith Group meets weekly (on Tuesdays!), from 10:00-11:00 a.m. in the Van Every building to share coffee and snacks and study.
 This group is a significant resource for those who participate not only for reading and discussing the Bible but also for sharing personal and community updates, challenges, successes and fun!
 The group openly recognizes the importance of having a place to sit and talk together about our lives.
 Bring your own Bible or use one of the collection on our bookshelf.
 Most weeks at least a few of the group go to lunch together after the meeting; new participants are a welcome blessing to all.
 Join us!
 Contact Susan Brooks.